PCS Edventures! Provides Operational Update

 About PCS Edventures!, Inc.

-PCS Edventures!, Inc. (OTCPK: PCSV) is a Boise, Idaho company that designs and delivers technology-rich products and services for the K-12 market that develop 21st-century skills.
+PCS Edventures!, Inc. PCSV is a Boise, Idaho company that designs and delivers technology-rich products and services for the K-12 market that develop 21st-century skills.
 PCS programs emphasize experiential learning in Science, Technology, Engineering, and Math (STEM). https://edventures.com/.

 Forward-Looking Statements.